 Round-trip airfare is NOT included in the program fee and can cost about $1000-1800.
 It is recommended that students bring between $800 and $1200 for spending money during the program for meals, bus fare, travel, and entertainment.
 Please note that the airport pickup scheduled for early to mid-morning on the SUNDAY morning prior to the start of class is a one-time service and non-refundable.

 Each FLAS-granting institution has its own regulations on whether fellowships are disbursed to the student or paid to the institution sponsoring the program, so please contact the FLAS coordinator at your granting institution for information on disbursement.
-Rates from 2015 were: program tuition and fees = $3,618; housing = $2,592; and insurance = $58; plus airfare and subsistence allowance.
+Recent rates were: program tuition and fees = $3,618; housing = $2,592; and insurance = $58; plus airfare and subsistence allowance.
 Information about allocations can be obtained from the financial assistant at UFIC.
 June Bristol, email@example.com

 Students should check with their Financial Aid office to determine whether they are eligible for financial assistance.
 UF students who normally receive financial aid (including scholarships) may continue to receive it while studying overseas.
 Arrangements must be made with the Study Abroad Services and Financial Aid offices.
 Students not attending UF should apply to their home university for financial assistance.